 After that, we need to make a decision on whether each entry is worth the resources necessary to run it.
 We need to estimate the time and money needed to buy software, train employees and execute checks.
 Some components with middle and low priority can be excluded from the list if you can’t justify the expense.
 But they shouldn’t be fully removed from the list; priorities can change any minute.

-When creating a list of controls it’s best to use checklists from NIST SP 800-45.
+When creating an application security audit checklist it’s best to use controls from NIST SP 800-45.

 After forming the list, you can establish the scope of work and necessary resources.
 Depending on the breakdown, you can also create a detailed plan that will fully cover every procedure from start to finish.

 With the checklist, the process boils down to conducting the checks covered in the Products and Utilities sections of this article.
 The order of the list will depend on the priority of the task.
 If there's limited time then you need to check high-priority components.
 If there is no time limit than organizing checks based on what's more convenient can save both time and money.